Grevillea beadleana

-Grevillea beadleana, commonly known as Beadle's grevillea, is a species of flowering plant in the family Proteaceae and is endemic to New South Wales.
+Grevillea beadleana, (/biːdlɑːrnɑː/) commonly known as Beadle's grevillea, is an endangered species of flowering plant in the family Proteaceae and is endemic to north-eastern New South Wales.
 It is a shrub with dissected leaves and grey to purplish flowers with a burgundy to scarlet style.

 Description

-Grevillea beadleana is a shrub that typically grows to a height of 0.8–2.5 m.
-Its leaves are mostly pinnatipartite, 80–165 mm long and 50–105 mm wide in outline, the ultimate lobes triangular and 20–110 mm wide at the base.
+Grevillea beadleana is a shrub that typically grows to a height of 0.8–2.5 m (2 ft 7 in – 8 ft 2 in).
+Its leaves are mostly pinnatipartite, 80–165 mm (3.1–6.5 in) long and 50–105 mm (2.0–4.1 in) wide in outline, the ultimate lobes triangular and 20–110 mm (0.79–4.33 in) wide at the base.
 The lower surface of the leaves is densely covered with curled hairs.

-The flowers are arranged in one-sided racemes in groups of twenty to ninety on the ends of branches, the rachis 35–50 mm long.
-The flowers are grey to purplish with a burgundy to scarlet style, the pistil 15–18.5 mm long.
-There are prominent bracts 5.7–6.2 mm long at the base of the flowers, but that are lost as the flowers open.
-Flowering mainly occurs in late spring and summer and the fruit is a woolly-hairy follicle 9.0–10.5 mm long.
+The flowers are arranged in one-sided racemes in groups of twenty to ninety on the ends of branches, the rachis 35–50 mm (1.4–2.0 in) long.
+The flowers are grey to purplish with a burgundy to scarlet style, the pistil 15–18.5 mm (0.59–0.73 in) long.
+There are prominent bracts 5.7–6.2 mm (0.22–0.24 in) long at the base of the flowers, but that are lost as the flowers open.
+Flowering mainly occurs in late spring and summer.

+The fruit is a woolly-hairy follicle 9.0–10.5 mm long containing 1–2 ellipsoidal seeds measuring approximately 9 mm long and 4 mm wide.
+Seeds reach maturity at about four weeks where the follicle will split open and release the seeds into the soil below.

 Taxonomy

+Grevillea beadleana was first collected in 1887 near Walcha.
+No further specimens were found since then and the species was thought to be extinct until it was rediscovered in 1981 by John Beaumont Williams near Chaelundi Falls in Guy Fawkes River National Park.
+The type specimen was collected in June 1992 and brought to the National Herbarium of NSW.

-Grevillea beadleana was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae), based on specimens collected in 1982 by J.B.
-Williams near Chaelundi Falls in Guy Fawkes River National Park.
-The specific epithet (beadleana) honours Noel Beadle.
+Donald McGillivray formally described it in 1986 in his book New Names in Grevillea (Proteaceae), based on the specimens collected by Williams in 1982 which had similar morphology to the initial specimen from 1887.
+The specific epithet (beadleana) honours botanist Professor Noel Beadle who was Emeritus Professor of Botany at the University of New England and co-author of Flora of the Sydney Region.

+Beadle's grevillea is of the 'toothbrush' inflorescence type.
+Similar and closely related species include Caley's grevillea, (G. caleyi) Acanthus-leaved grevillea, (G. acanthifolia) G. aspleniifolia, G. longifolia and G. willsii, many of which are also threatened.